Colosseum Entrances Guide | Where to enter & What to know

 Address: Piazza del Colosseo, 1, 00184 Roma RM, Italy | Find on Maps

-Situated right in the heart of Rome, the Colosseum is a busy attraction that sees 7 million+ visitors around the year.
-It has multiple entrances that see different kinds of queues and waiting times.
-Here’s a guide to help you figure out which is the right entrance for you.
+Situated right in the heart of Rome, the Colosseum is a busy attraction that sees 7 million+ yearly with varied entrance queues.
+Find the right one for you with this guide.

 Directions to Colosseum